open-orchestra/open-orchestra-docs/en/developer_guide/install_with_vagrant.rst

 Install the assets
 ------------------

-We are using npm to manage some server side javascript librairies and bower to manage the client side librairies
+We are using npm to manage some server side javascript libraries and bower to manage the client side libraries

 Connect to the vagrant box using ``vagrant ssh``, then go in the project directory inside the box